 I've worked in a number of companies leading various remote teams, sometimes where the team was already remote, and other occasions where the team went remote for the first time.
 I've also worked in remote teams as a team member.
-Here are some notes I've learned along the way about remote teams, but I think many of them apply equally to non-remote or hybrid teams.
+Here are some notes I've learned along the way about remote teams - however, I think many of them apply equally to non-remote or hybrid teams.

 Trust you(r team): I think the fundamental part of remote/distributed working comes down to trust - you need to trust your team to do the job without micromanaging and they need to trust your leadership.
 I think this applies to all teams, but especially in a remote situation where you don't see your team on a regular basis.
 That means involving your team in decisions (even if you ultimately make the decision).
 I make realistic estimates/plans with my team's input and then I let them get on with their job while being available for support/clarification.

-Regular virtual catch-ups: Even if you don't meet regularly in-person, checking in with your team is important - these don't (always) have to be formal in my experience but spending 5/10 mins at the start or end of a meeting asking someone how they are, if they've any concerns or issues they need help with is very useful.
+Regular virtual catch-ups: Even if you don't meet regularly in-person, checking in with your team is important - these don't (always) have to be formal in my experience but spending 5/10 mins at the start or end of a meeting asking someone how they are, if they've any concerns, or issues they need help with, is very useful.
 This can be in addition to any scheduled catch-ups like standups.
-This can also be a good way of catching any problems/changes in attitude/demeanour in your team before it becomes a bigger issue.
+It is also a good way of catching any problems/changes in attitude/demeanour in your team before it becomes a bigger issue.

 Provide the necessary tools and resources: This ties into trust - I want my team to be able to do their job without anything unecessarily restricting them.
 Things like a good computer, a nice chair, the right software or applications that are necessary for their work can cost just a little more but make all the difference in productivity and happiness.

 Set clear expectations: Set clear expectations for your (remote) team, including expectations for communication, availability, and meeting deadlines.
 This means using tools like JIRA to track work and review progress regularly with the team (such as through a daily standup, or retrospectives).